MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_Creating_a_Release_Dashboard.md

 ## Lab overview

-In this lab, you will step through creation of a release dashboard and the use of REST API to retrieve Azure DevOps release data, which you can make this way available to your custom applications or dashboards.
+In this lab, you'll step through creating a release dashboard and using REST API to retrieve Azure DevOps release data, which you can make available to your custom applications or dashboards.

-The lab leverages the Azure DevOps Starter resource, which automatically creates an Azure DevOps project that builds and deploys an application into Azure.
+The lab uses the Azure DevOps Starter resource, which automatically creates an Azure DevOps project that builds and deploys an application into Azure.

 ## Objectives

 After you complete this lab, you will be able to:

-- create a release dashboard
+- Create a release dashboard.
-- use REST API to query release information
+- Use REST API to query release information.

 ## Estimated timing: 45 minutes